resistdesign/incarnate/README.md

               // the `authToken` will have been automatically updated,
               // in this service, by Incarnate.
               if (!authToken) {
-                throw new Error('The accounts service requires an authorization token but none was supplied.');
+                throw new Error('The accounts service requires an authorization token but one was not supplied.');
               }

               // Get a list of accounts with the `authToken` in the headers.